Perry Farrell: 2009–present: Recent career, Kind Heaven Orchestra, and Jane's Addiction lawsuit

 In 2018, Farrell announced that he would be the frontman for a new music project, the Kind Heaven Orchestra.
 Farrell's wife Etty Farrell was on backing vocals, Matt Chamberlain of Pearl Jam, Chris Cheney and keyboardist Matt Rohde from Jane's Addiction also part of the lineup.
 Kind Heaven Orchestra debuted at the first ever Bill Graham Festival of Lights.

 In October 2018, Farrell signed with BMG Rights Management, which released his second studio album Kind Heaven in 2019.
 The demand for new music by Farrell led to the album reaching 2nd position in the Heatseekers album chart.
 Metacritic gave the album an aggregate score of 70, meaning the album generally received positive reviews.

 In 2020, Jane's Addiction reformed after a three year hiatus to perform at Lollapalooza that year.
-When asked if we could expect a new album from Jane's Addiction, Farrell stated “I wouldn't think albums, I'd think songs.
-We’ve got so much Jane's material in the can.
+When asked if we could expect a new album from Jane's Addiction, Farrell stated "I wouldn't think albums, I'd think songs.
+We've got so much Jane's material in the can.
 We'll be releasing a couple of tracks, maybe writing some new ones."

 In February 2022, Farrell launched Heaven After Dark; each event combines music and sensation, visual stimulation, and supports the nurture of up-and-coming artists.
 Later that year, Heaven After Dark expanded to become its own record label where artists are treated more fairly than traditional models.
-The label has since gone on to release “Turn Over The World” (Idles remix), Etty Lau Farrell’s "He’s A Rebel” Pink Panda Remix (The Crystal's number 1 single), Telling Stories & Until The Night Fades which was a collaboration between Etty Lau Farrell and award-winning English producer and DJ Hyper in 2023.
+The label has since gone on to release "Turn Over The World" (Idles remix), Etty Lau Farrell's "He's A Rebel" Pink Panda Remix (The Crystal's number 1 single), "Telling Stories" and "Until The Night Fades", which was a collaboration between Etty Lau Farrell and award-winning English producer and DJ Hyper in 2023.

-In May 2022, Farrell announced he would be releasing a new single titled Mend, with Kind Heaven Orchestra.
+In May 2022, Farrell announced he would be releasing a new single titled "Mend", with Kind Heaven Orchestra.
 During the same month, Jane's Addiction had to pull out of performing at Welcome to Rockville after Dave Navarro contracted COVID-19.
 Farrell said on Welcome to Rockville's Facebook page that Porno for Pyros would be reuniting for the first time in 26 years.

 Perry Farrell performs with Porno for Pyros on March 10, 2024 at the Wellmont Theatre in Montclair, NJ.